-Aimee Executive Director/Vice President, Asia Human Capital Management Generalist Human Capital Management division, Hong Kong
+Aimee Executive Director/Vice President, Human Capital Management Generalist Human Capital Management Division, New York

 I was initially anxious.
 However, my first few days at the firm were extremely positive.
 I was surprised by the many people who went out of their way to help me settle in and feel comfortable in my new role.

 I have always had an interest in business organization, management and strategy.
 In college, my major was Managerial Economics and I was the teaching assistant for a business operations course.
 It has been helpful having a general finance and operations background in my current role.

 Our firm’s extensive interview process provided me an opportunity to learn more about Human Capital Management (HCM) division and the people I work with.
 It’s been exciting to broaden my background by working with people in nine countries.